HIGH-INTENT SEARCH HUB

 2) What is the best piping material for corrosive chemical plants?

 The best material depends on the exact chemical, concentration, and temperature.
-Thermoplastics (like PVDF/PP/CPVC) often excel in chemical duty, while lined or alloy systems may be needed when temperature/pressure push beyond thermoplastic limits.
+Thermoplastics such as PVDF, PP, and CPVC often perform well in chemical duty, while lined or alloy systems may be needed when temperature or pressure exceed thermoplastic limits.

 • Consider containment strategy when the consequence of leakage is high